alf-p-steinbach/Frances-Buontempo---Learn-C-by-Example-2024-/README.md

 > ❞ If you have used C++ before but have failed to keep up with recent changes, this book is for you.

 That’s me.
 I jumped off the train between C++17 and C++20.
-Considering that Apple clang++ doesn’t even implement all of C++17 &mdash; as of this writing, June 2014, still no support for floating point [`std::from_chars`](https://en.cppreference.com/w/cpp/utility/from_chars) &mdash; I thought it was reasonable to stick with C++17 for a while.
+Considering that Apple clang++ doesn’t even implement all of C++17 &mdash; as of this writing, June 2024, there’s still no support for floating point [`std::from_chars`](https://en.cppreference.com/w/cpp/utility/from_chars) &mdash; I thought it was reasonable to stick with C++17 for a while.

 Another reason was that I was really disappointed with C++20, e.g.:

 * *Modules*, of very limited utility because
   they’re still only reasonably supported by one compiler.
 * The C++20 *sabotage of `std::filesystem`*
-  with the changed `fs::path::u8string` adding needless string copying overhead in Windows, and `fs::u8path` deprecated to add needless warnings, and the incorrectness that`fs::path` constructors etc. were still formally required to garble path specifications in a Windows UTF-8 based program (because the Windows changes of June 2019, with support for UTF-8 as a process’ internal ANSI codepage, made the C++17 wording a bug, which was [not fixed in C++20](https://github.com/alf-p-steinbach/C---how-to---make-non-English-text-work-in-Windows/blob/main/how-to-use-utf8-in-windows.md#5-how-to-make-stdfilesystempath-do-the-work)).
+  with the changed `fs::path::u8string` adding needless string copying overhead in Windows, and `fs::u8path` deprecated to add needless warnings, and the incorrectness that`fs::path` constructors etc. were still formally required to garble path specifications in a Windows UTF-8 based program (because the Windows changes of June 2019, with support for UTF-8 as a process’ internal ANSI codepage, made the C++17 wording a defect, which was [not fixed in C++20](https://github.com/alf-p-steinbach/C---how-to---make-non-English-text-work-in-Windows/blob/main/how-to-use-utf8-in-windows.md#5-how-to-make-stdfilesystempath-do-the-work)).
 * *Coroutines* that were half finished, too limited & too inefficient,
   half finished because one needed a DIY or 3<sup>rd</sup> party framework in addition to the core language support; limited because  C++ for efficiency supports only stackless coroutines; and, ironically, inefficient because every coroutine instantiation by default involves a dynamic allocation, because by default these beasts support recursive instantiation.
 * The *Ranges* sub-library, a good way to write concise but brittle code,